SECTION 1. The name of the club shall be Cavalier King Charles Spaniel Club of Greater Houston,

 C. As the owner of a bitch,

-1. I will not breed a bitch before she is eighteen months old or her third season, whichever comes first; and not breed a bitch who has reached her eighth birthday.
+1. I will not breed a bitch before she is eighteen months old or her third season, whichever comes first; and will not breed a bitch who has reached her eighth birthday.

 2. I will not allow a bitch to whelp more than two litters during any three consecutive heat cycles.